Nina Rosenwald

 Nina Rosenwald is an American political activist and philanthropist.
 An heiress to the Sears Roebuck fortune, Rosenwald is vice president of the William Rosenwald Family Fund and co-chair of the board of American Securities Management.
-She is the founder and president of Gatestone Institute, a New York-based right-wing Anti Muslim think tank with a focus on Islam and the Middle East which many accuse, including ADL and SPLC's list of "anti-Muslim activists" of funding Islamaphobic groups and peddling Anti Islamic false rhetoric meant to stoke hatred and fear of the Muslim religion and those who practice it.
+She is the founder and president of Gatestone Institute, a New York-based right-wing anti-Muslim think tank.

 A descendant of philanthropists and Jewish refugees from Eastern Europe, Rosenwald has focused on donating to pro-Israel organizations.
-She has been described as "an ardent Zionist all her life" as well as “Sugar mama of Anti Muslim Hate”.
-Some critics have categorized her and the Gatestone Institute as anti-Muslim, while there are Muslims who have disputed this allegation, and critics have accused the Gatestone Institute of publishing false articles and being a source of Islamaphobic viral falsehoods.

 Family

 Born and raised in New York City, Rosenwald is one of three daughters of William Rosenwald and Mary Kurtz Rosenwald.
 Her sisters are Elizabeth R. Varet and Alice Rosenwald.

-Rosenwald's grandfather, Julius Rosenwald, was an early investor in Sears, Roebuck & Company, and served as president of the company from 1908-24.
+Rosenwald's grandfather, Julius Rosenwald, was an early investor in Sears, Roebuck & Company, and served as president of the company from 1908 to 1924.
 Thereafter until his death in January 1932 he served as chairman.
 In 1912, he partnered with Booker T. Washington and the Tuskegee Normal and Industrial Institute (now Tuskegee University) to build more than 5,000 schoolhouses for African-American children throughout the South.

 Rosenwald's father moved from Chicago to New York City in the early 1930s and was chairman of the investment firm American Securities.
 In 1939, he was one of three founding members of the United Jewish Appeal (UJA).
 Rosenwald's mother, a professional violinist, was a refugee from both the Russian Revolution and Nazi Germany.

 Education

-Rosenwald received a B.A. from Sarah Lawrence College in Yonkers, New York and her M.A. in English from New York University in New York City.
+Rosenwald received a B.A. from Sarah Lawrence College in Yonkers, New York, and her M.A. in English from New York University in New York City.